Gizzard: Asia

 In Indonesia, gizzard and liver (ati ampela) are considered part of a complete fried poultry dish.

 In Japan, gizzard is called zuri or sunagimo; usually it is cooked in yakitori (Japanese style skewered barbecue).
 In Kyushu (southern Japan), gizzard is fried into karaage.

 In Korea, chicken gizzard, called dak-ttongjip, is stir-fried and eaten as anju or yasik.
 In some places, it is prepared raw and eaten mixed with garlic and onion.

 In Taiwan, gizzards are often slow-cooked and served hot or cold in slices, with green onions and soy sauce.
 Skewered deep-fried gizzards without batter are also popular and served on the menu of many fried chicken stores.

 In Mainland China, duck gizzard is a common snack, eaten alongside other duck parts such as feet, neck, heart, tongue, or head.
 Areas famous for their gizzard are Sichuan and Hubei provinces.
 Wuhan city in Hubei is famous for its brand of spicy gizzard, called jiujiuya (Simplified Chinese: 久久鸭).
 In Northern China, one can find barbecued duck gizzard.

+In Pakistan, gizzard (Urdu: کلیجی, Romanized:Kaleji) is usually cooked along the liver and consumed as it is as well as main course of food.
+Gizzard of chicken in usual days, and that of cows and goats are cooked in the days of Eid ul Adha.

 The word sangdana is commonly used to refer to chicken gizzards in Northern India.
 The word is derived from Persian (sang = stone and dana = grain).
 Another name is pathri.
 It may be served cooked in a curry, while barbecued skewered gizzards are also popular.

 In Kerala, vattum-karulum (literally translates to gizzard-liver curry) is a popular dish.

 In Iran, some kebab restaurants mix chicken gizzards in their koobideh kebabs to increase the meat content.
 Gizzards are usually cooked at the same time along with chicken, packets of gizzards are also sold separately.

 In Nepal, gizzard is called jaatey or pangra.
 It is eaten most often with drinks.

 In the Philippines, gizzard is called "Balun Balunan".
 It is usually cooked as a street food in a skewered barbecue style, though some households treat it like an entree.
 The most common style is "Adobo".